kkolyan/fyrox_lite_lua/README.md

 _**Fyrox Lite**_ - A Rust library.
 Provides GC-friendly facade above Fyrox API.
 Scripting language bindings are supposed to target this API.

-_**Fyrox Lite Lua**_ - Technically, that's a Fyrox game.
-Provides Lua bindings for Fyrox Lite.
-In editor mode Lua scripts are attached the same way as Rust scripts attached in vanilla Fyrox.
+_**Fyrox Lite Lua**_ - Technically, that's a Fyrox game, but completely driven by user-provided Lua scripts.
+User can bind Lua scripts to nodes in editor the same way as with Rust scripts in vanilla Fyrox.
+[Lua annotations](https://luals.github.io/wiki/annotations/) are used to define Lua scripts metadata.

 ## Current State
 That's just a demo.
 It provides a minimal feature set for the [demo shooter game in Lua](https://github.com/kkolyan/fyrox_guards_lua), which is a port of a [demo shooter game in Rust](https://github.com/kkolyan/fyrox_guards).